-In this video we’ll walk you though how to use the BETWEEN operator; we’ll show you why you would want to use the BETWEEN operator and how to avoid pitfalls when using it with the DATETIME type.
+In this video we’ll walk you though how to use the SQL BETWEEN operator; we’ll show you why you would want to use the BETWEEN operator and how to avoid pitfalls when using it with the DATETIME type.

 The BETWEEN operator is equivalent to using AND combination of >= and <= comparison operators, but makes for a more compact range comparison.
 Once you’ve gone through this article, I would recommend watching our next Essential SQL Minute to continue learn more about SQL Server!